-‘Elder Scrolls 6’ Release Date, Rumors: Production May Have Silently Started
+‘Elder Scrolls 6’ Release Date, Rumors: Production May Have Already Begun

 What To Expect In The Upcoming Game

-According to Mic, the Skyrim successor will likely take some pages from the extremely popular sandbox game Minecraft.
-The ability to create more powerful weapons, crafts, armors, and other items are becoming more and more customary among open-world video games.
+According to Mic, the Skyrim successor will likely take some pages from the extremely popular sandbox game, Minecraft.
+The ability to create more powerful weapons, armor and other items are becoming more and more customary among open-world video games.

-It was already possible in Skyrim to make armors, weapons, and even potions from ingredients that can be obtained from roaming around.
-Crafting stations can also be found in Fallout 4, another Bethesda title, which includes a Workshop for building furniture and other settlement items.
+It was already possible in Skyrim to make armor, weapons, and even potions from ingredients that can be obtained from roaming around.
+Crafting stations can also be found in Fallout 4, another Bethesda title, which includes a workshop for building furniture and other settlement items.

 Recently, the Homestead DLC was launched for The Elder Scrolls Online, which lets users own a home that they can decorate with items they buy or craft.
-It would be interesting to see how Elder Scrolls 6 would expand this feature, but let’s not expect a The Sims 4 kind of building freedom.
+It will be interesting to see how Elder Scrolls 6 expands this feature, but let’s not expect a The Sims 4 kind of building freedom.

 It´s not much, but it´s mine!#eso #teso #eso1t #homestead #elderscrolls #elderscrollsonline pic.twitter.com/FzmfV24EBD